AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ```

 By following our recommendations in the `Modularity` section, unit tests can be written per module which permit a better granularity for testing software components.

-### Restricted portability due to the usage of `HOME` environment variable.

-At line 50 the usage of the `HOME` environment variable restrict the program to run correctly only on Linux/Unix/BSD based operating systems as this environment variable is only set by default on those OS.
-Use another environnement variable, and preferably an environnement variable created and set by the program itself.

 **Important Security Warning**:
 The line 50 `let password = env::var("HOME").unwrap();` introduce critical security vulnerabilities.